 To work properly, jockey boxes require a CO2 source, extra long keg lines, a horizontal tap, and lots of ice.
 On the up side, that means jockey boxes require no mechanical maintenance aside from hooking up the proper hoses to the right places.
 On the downside, the keg lines are much longer and more difficult to clean, making replacement lines a better option than maintenance sometimes.
 And while many models come with a drain, it's still important to wipe down the interior after each use to prevent residue buildup and water pooling.

 A wide variety of accessories are available to help you get the most out of your new beer dispenser.
-You can find new towers, cleaning supplies, tapping kits, and even dollies for your outdoor dispensers.
+You can find new towers, cleaning supplies, and even dollies for your outdoor dispensers.
 If you're ever unsure about the levels in your kegs, you can easily use a keg check, and the perfect conversion kit can help you transform your beer dispenser into the ideal beverage machine for your business.
 We even offer faucet locks to help deter tampering during the hours when your bar is closed.
 With so many different accessories at your disposal, you can be sure we have the products you need to help your business succeed.